 Kenneth completed his DA in Ceramic Design (Glasgow School of Art) in 1973 before working as a studio potter.
 He joined Glasgow Museums in 1975 as a Ceramics Conservator and cared for the decorative art collection for the following decade.
 In 1986 Kenneth left Glasgow to lead the post-graduate ceramic conservation course at West Dean College for twenty-three years.
 Throughout his career Kenneth has been involved with UKIC (now Icon the Institute for Conservation in the UK) and was the chairman for the Ceramics and Glass Group from 1989-93.
 He was awarded the Nigel Williams Prize for Ceramics and Glass Conservation in 2002 for his lifetime achievement in the field.
 Kenneth now works as the project manager and lead conservator at Watt and Norris Conservation.

 In 2002 Dana was awarded a Bachelor in Fine Arts concentrating in Ceramic Art from Kent State University, Ohio, USA.
 She worked as a studio potter and then undertook conservation training at West Dean College in 2004.
-From 2006-08 she worked as a Project Conservator (Objects) for the Cleveland Museum of Art in Ohio before taking up a series of posts at the Ashmolean Museum, Oxford University in 2008-13.
-In 2012 Dana successfully completed the PACR process becoming an accredited member of Icon, the Institute of Conservation.
-She is currently a PhD student at Cranfield University in the department of Forensics researching Chinese enamels on metal and related materials including porcelain and glass.
-Dana currently chairs Icon’s Ceramics and Glass special interest group.
+From 2006-08 she worked as a Project Conservator for the Cleveland Museum of Art in Ohio before taking up a series of posts at the Ashmolean Museum, University of Oxford in 2008-13.
+In 2012 Dana completed the PACR process becoming an accredited member of Icon, the Institute of Conservation.
+From 2016-21 she volunteered on Icon’s Ceramics and Glass committee and was Chair from 2017-19.
+She earned a PhD at Cranfield University in 2021.
+Her research focuses on Chinese enamels on metal, porcelain, and glass.
+Dana is a Visiting Fellow the Forensic Institute.

 “Accredited status demonstrates that a practitioner is a fully-qualified and capable professional.
 The PACR accreditation framework applies a common standard across the profession, regardless of the route you have taken to reach a professional level of capability, your specialism, or the context in which you practice.” www.icon.org.uk